georgewambold/giact_verification/README.md

 response.raw_response
 #=> A Net::HTTPResponse object with the response from GIACT

+response.status
+#=> Either :failure or :success --
+# :success indicates GIACT returned valid XML
+# :failure indicates there was some kind of error.
+You can then check the raw_response for details.

 response.parsed_response
 #=> A hash of the inquiry results (the important stuff)
 ```